Jiddu Krishnamurti: Secretiveness and explanations

+However Krishnamurti often hinted at otherness-like states in later talks and discussions: During Krishnamurti's later years, the nature and provenance of the continuing process often came up as a subject in private discussions between himself and associates, also stating that the experience of the otherness continued as he was nearing death.
+These discussions shed some light on the subject but were ultimately inconclusive.

-Since the initial occurrences of 1922, several explanations have been proposed for this experience of Krishnamurti's.
+Since the initial occurrences of 1922, several explanations have been proposed for these experiences of Krishnamurti's, including epilepsy.
 Leadbeater and other Theosophists expected the "vehicle" to have certain paranormal experiences but were nevertheless mystified by these developments.

-During Krishnamurti's later years, the nature and provenance of the continuing process often came up as a subject in private discussions between himself and associates; these discussions shed some light on the subject but were ultimately inconclusive.
-Whatever the case, the process, and the inability of Leadbeater to explain it satisfactorily, if at all, had other consequences according to biographer Roland Vernon:
+Growing expectations

-As news of these mystical experiences spread, rumours concerning the messianic status of Krishnamurti reached fever pitch as the 1925 Theosophical Society Convention was planned, on the 50th anniversary of its founding.
+As news of these experiences spread, rumours concerning the messianic status of Krishnamurti reached fever pitch as the 1925 Theosophical Society Convention was planned, on the 50th anniversary of its founding.
 There were expectations of significant happenings.
 Paralleling the increasing adulation was Krishnamurti's growing discomfort with it.
 In related developments, prominent Theosophists and their factions within the Society were trying to position themselves favourably relative to the Coming, which was widely rumoured to be approaching.
 He stated that "Too much of everything is bad".
 "Extraordinary" pronouncements of spiritual advancement were made by various parties, disputed by others, and the internal Theosophical politics further alienated Krishnamurti.

+Death of Nitya

 Nitya's persistent health problems had periodically resurfaced throughout this time.
 On 13 November 1925, at age 27, he died in Ojai from complications of influenza and tuberculosis.
 Despite Nitya's poor health, his death was unexpected, and it fundamentally shook Krishnamurti's belief in Theosophy and in the leaders of the Theosophical Society.
 He had received their assurances regarding Nitya's health, and had come to believe that "Nitya was essential for [his] life-mission and therefore he would not be allowed to die," a belief shared by Annie Besant and Krishnamurti's circle.
 Jayakar wrote that "his belief in the Masters and the hierarchy had undergone a total revolution."
 Moreover, Nitya had been the "last surviving link to his family and childhood. ...
 The only person to whom he could talk openly, his best friend and companion."
 According to eyewitness accounts, the news "broke him completely." but 12 days after Nitya's death he was "immensely quiet, radiant, and free of all sentiment and emotion"; "there was not a shadow ... to show what he had been through."